Malcolm Slaney

 I get to

-For the last couple of years, I've been working with Rainer
+For a couple of years, I worked with Rainer

-and Eva Hoerster on image classification in large databases.
+Lienhart and Eva Hoerster on image classification in large

 |